Weird Architecture: Some of the World's Most Unique Buildings

 8. Wuxi Wanda Cultural Tourism City Exhibition Center, Wuxi, China

-This Chinese exhibition center with a giant rotating teapot design was to reference local customs.
-The rotating structure of this building also allows it to serve as a micro roller coaster, a Ferris wheel, and a water park.
+This Chinese exhibition center, with its giant rotating teapot design, was meant to reference local customs.
+The building's rotating structure also allows it to serve as a micro roller coaster, a Ferris wheel, and a water park.

 9. Selfridges Building, Birmingham, England

-The Selfridges Building, designed by architecture firm Future Systems, is a landmark building in Birmingham has a sprayed concrete facade over a framework of steel.
+The Selfridges Building, designed by the architecture firm Future Systems, is a landmark in Birmingham with a sprayed-concrete facade over a steel framework.
 This building was completed in 2003 and has since become an architectural icon.
-It contributed majorly to the regeneration of Birmingham.
+It contributed significantly to the regeneration of Birmingham.

 10. Dancing House, Prague, Czech Republic

-Designed by Vlado Milunic, the Dancing House, in cooperation with Frank Gehry in 1992, was completed in 1996.
-Serving as a building for Nationale-Nederlanden, a Dutch insurance company, this building has a deconstructive style or likewise known as a "new-baroque" style.
-It was controversial because it stood out significantly compared to the gothic, baroque, and art nouveau buildings that makes Prague famous.
+Designed by Vlado Milunic in cooperation with Frank Gehry, the Dancing House was completed in 1996.
+Serving as a building for Nationale-Nederlanden, a Dutch insurance company, this building has a deconstructive style, also known as a "new-baroque" style.
+It was controversial because it stood out significantly compared to the Gothic, Baroque, and Art Nouveau buildings that make Prague famous.

 11. Basket Building, USA

-You guessed it right-- the Basket Building is the shape of a giant basket.
-It is a beautiful structure and a visual treat for those looking for unique things in the world.
-This Basket Building is situated in Ohio, USA, and is among some of the weird structures of the world housing the headquarters of Longaberger medium basket.
-It's one of the most well-known tourist attractions in the city because of its exclusive shape.
+You guessed it right —the Basket Building is shaped like a giant basket.
+It is a beautiful structure and a visual treat for those seeking unique experiences.
+This Basket Building is situated in Ohio, USA, and is among the world's weird structures, housing the headquarters of Longaberger medium baskets.
+It's one of the most well-known tourist attractions in the city because of its unique shape.
 This unique building even has two attached handles to complete the usual basket look.

 12. Cybertecture Egg Office Building, India

-With the use of innovative technologies, this exclusive poultry-inspired office building is an architectural wonder for tourists.
-A firm based in Hongkong designed this building.
-This building boasts of its iconic architecture complemented by environmental design, excellent control systems, and evolutionary engineering.
-Because of these features, the building is considered the most exclusive building for the city of Mumbai.
+Using innovative technologies, this exclusive, poultry-inspired office building is an architectural wonder for tourists.
+A Hong Kong-based firm designed this building.
+This building boasts its iconic architecture complemented by environmental design, excellent control systems, and evolutionary engineering.
+Because of these features, the building is considered the most exclusive building in the city of Mumbai.

 Did you find this blog entertaining?
 Best Access Doors has more blogs for you to read and feed your mind on different topics!
-Check them out at our blog page.
+Check them out on our blog page.